 OFCS Award nomination (Best Original Score, 2000) for Eyes Wide Shut

 “Pook is acquiring a cult following.”

 Jocelyn Pook is one of the UK’s most versatile composers, having written extensively for stage, screen, opera house and concert hall.
-She has established an international reputation as a highly original composer winning her numerous awards and nominations including a Golden Globe, an Olivier and two British Composer Awards.
+She has established an international reputation as a highly original composer winning her numerous awards and nominations including a BAFTA, Golden Globe, Olivier and two British Composer Awards.

 Often remembered for her film score to Eyes Wide Shut, which won her a Chicago Film Award and a Golden Globe nomination, Pook has worked with some of the world’s leading directors, musicians, artists and arts institutions – including Stanley Kubrick, Martin Scorsese, the Royal Opera House, BBC Proms, Andrew Motion, Peter Gabriel, Massive Attack and Laurie Anderson.

 Pook graduated from the Guildhall School of Music and Drama in 1983, where she studied the viola.
 She then embarked on a period of touring and recording with artists such as Peter Gabriel, Massive Attack, Laurie Anderson and PJ Harvey and as a member of the Communards.